 - Religious funeral service: Often held at a place of worship, a religious funeral service that includes rituals and prayers from the deceased religious background, whether it be Catholic, Protestant, Muslim, Buddhist, or some other faith.

-- Military funeral service: Those who were members of the military can have a service that includes an honor guard, the playing of Taps, a 3 gun salute, and a coffin draped with a flag that is later folded and given to a family member.
+- Military funeral service: Those who were military members can have a service that includes an honor guard, the playing of Taps, a 3 gun salute, and a coffin draped with a flag that is later folded and given to a family member.

 - Fraternal funeral service: Those involved in fraternal organizations or a member of the police or fire department might be entitled to a fraternal funeral service.

-- Memorial service: In cases where the body has been cremated or a long time has passed between the death and the services, a memorial service might be in order.
+- Memorial service: A memorial service might be in order in cases where the body has been cremated or a long time has passed between the death and the services.
 Having delayed services was common during the recent Covid pandemic.

-- Celebration of Life: While many services celebrate the life of the deceased, an actual celebration of life ceremony is less formal and concentrates on sharing memories of the dead.
-It may be held at a party center or a park, lake, amusement park, restaurant, or any venue the deceased might have enjoyed.
+- Celebration of Life: While many services celebrate the deceased’s life, an actual celebration of life ceremony is less formal and concentrates on sharing memories of the dead.
+It may be held at a party center, park, lake, amusement park, restaurant, or any venue the deceased might have enjoyed.
 A celebration of life event can replace or supplement a funeral.

 Choose A Location For The Funeral Service

-Many deceased who were churchgoers prefer to have their funeral services at a religious location such as a church or synagogue, but the services can also be held at the funeral home, gravesite, or any other location the deceased might have liked.
+Many deceased churchgoers prefer funeral services at a religious location such as a church or synagogue.
+Still, the services can also be held at the funeral home, gravesite, or any other location the deceased might have liked.
 Even the cemetery may have a chapel where you could hold the services,

 Find And Schedule A Clergy Member or Officiant

 The funeral will need an officiant to lead the service.
-Often, the person who fulfills his role is an ordained clergyperson from a religious organization.
+The person who fulfills his role is often an ordained clergyperson from a religious organization.
 You may call your church to schedule the times for services.

 The funeral director or a staff member can officiate the funeral if the family prefers or suggest clergy who could help.